WFA-IRL: Inverse Reinforcement Learning of Autonomous Behaviors Encoded as Weighted Finite Automata: Technical Approach

 \subsection{Planning in a product WFA-MDP system}

-Given a learned WFA representation $h_{\psi}$ of the demonstrated task and an initial transition cost estimate $c_{\theta}$, in this section, we propose a planning algorithm to solve the deterministic optimal control problem in \eqref{eq:Q_star} and obtain a control policy $\pi_\theta(\bfu | \bfx)$ as in \eqref{eq:boltzmann_agent_policy}.
+Given a learned WFA representation $h_{\psi}$ and an initial cost estimate $c_{\theta}$, we propose a planning algorithm to solve the deterministic optimal control problem in \eqref{eq:Q_star} and obtain a control policy $\pi_\theta(\bfu | \bfx)$ as in \eqref{eq:boltzmann_agent_policy}.
 To determine the termination condition for the problem in \eqref{eq:Q_star}, we define the product of the WFA, modeling the task, and the L-MDP, modeling the agent-environment interactions.

 \begin{definition} Given an L-MDP $\{\calX, \calU, \bfx_0, f, c, \calAP, \ell\}$ and a WFA $\{\bfalpha_0, \bfbeta, \crl{\bfW_{\sigma}}\}$, a product WFA-MDP model is a tuple $\crl{\calS, \calU, \bfs_0, T, \calS_F, c, \calAP, \ell}$ where $\calS = \calX \times \bbR^m$ is the product state space, $\bfs_0 = (\bfx_0, \bfalpha_0)$ is the initial state, and $\calS_F = \crl{(\bfx, \bfalpha) \in \calS \mid \bfalpha^\top \bfbeta \geq \xi}$ are the final states.
 The function $T: \calS \times \calU \rightarrow \calS$ is a deterministic transition function such that $T((\bfx_t, \bfalpha_t), \bfu_t) = (\bfx_{t+1}, \bfalpha_{t+1})$ where $\bfx_{t+1} = f(\bfx_t, \bfu_t)$, emitting symbol $\sigma_{t} = \ell(\bfx_t, \bfu_t)$ and causing transition $\bfalpha_{t+1} = \bfW_{\sigma_t}^\top \bfalpha_t$. \end{definition}